Ludwig's subathon

 Publications highlighted the stream's consistent and comforting presence.
 Others used the subathon as a discussion starter about Twitch's lack of protective systems for marathon streams, sexism in sleep streams, and the healthiness of streams of such length (although the subathon was considered well-planned for his wellbeing).
 Ahgren's stream greatly popularized subathons and other streamers have held their own as a result of this trend.
-Ahgren's subscription record remained unbroken until February 2023 when the record was broken by Kai Cenat.
+Ahgren's subscription record was broken by Kai Cenat in February 2023.